Fazmize/Fibonacci-Calculator/README.md

 Fibonacci calculator using 2x2 matrix.

-Simple coding practice by amateur.
+Simple coding practice by an amateur.